WICG/storage-buckets/explainer.md

 ## Goals

-* Allow web applications to evict partitions of data.
+* Allow web applications to evict partitions of data

-* Allow web developers to specify eviction ordering.
+* Allow web developers to specify eviction prioritization

-* Allow web applications to easily evict service workers without clearing data for the entire domain.
+* Allow web applications to easily evict service workers without clearing data for the entire domain

-* Allow web developers to reserve quota

-* Allow web developers to express performance, durability and other trade-off decisions on partitions of data.
+* Allow web developers to express performance, durability and other trade-off decisions on partitions of data

-* Ensure privacy across accounts on shared devices

-* Allow users to have control over which data to evict, and prevent important data from being deleted.
+* Allow users to have control over which data to evict, and prevent important data from being deleted

 ## Non-goals